castai/docs/docs/console-overview/dashboard.md

 In the dashboard window, you will see all active and deleted clusters.

 1. Create a new cluster.
-If you can see only an option to create a cluster, please refer to [Getting started](../getting-started.md) to unlock other features.
 2. Download `kubeconfig` of a cluster, pause, or delete it.
-3. You can open any specific cluster to manage its policies, add or remove nodes or check logs (check -> [/clusters](../console-overview/console-overview.md#clusters)).
+3. You can open any specific cluster to manage its policies, add or remove nodes, check logs (see -> [/clusters](../console-overview/clusters.md)).
 Copy cluster ID for API management.

+!!! tip ""
+    To unlock all the features in console you will need to create a cluster.
+See - [Getting started](../getting-started/overview.md) section.

 ![](images/dashboard.png)